 In partnership with iECURE, Inc. ("iECURE"), an ARCUS-mediated gene insertion approach is being pursued as a potential treatment for neonatal onset ornithine transcarbamylase ("OTC") deficiency.
 Non-human primate data presented by researchers from the University of Pennsylvania's Gene Therapy Program demonstrated sustained gene insertion of a therapeutic OTC transgene one-year post-dosing in newborn and infant non-human primates with high efficiency.
-A Clinical Trial Application ("CTA") and/or IND filing by iECURE for neonatal onset OTC deficiency is planned for submission in the second half of 2023.
+A CTA and/or IND filing by iECURE for neonatal onset OTC deficiency is expected in the second half of 2023.